CDCgov/SARS-CoV-2_Sequencing/mutations/README.md

 1. Facilitate sample review by public health laboratories.
 1. Aid review of assemblies flagged by QC processes due to presumed disruptive mutations.
+1. Improve submission of SARS-CoV-2 genome sequence assemblies to public data repositories.
 1. Compile problematic sites that may impact downstream bioinformatic analyses.
 1. Inform further development of targeted assays for SARS-CoV-2.

 ### Inclusion criteria

-Before adding, submitters are expected to confirm the validity of mutations by inspecting read mapping results to ensure high confidence according to the suggested criteria:
+Before adding, submitters are expected to confirm the validity of mutations by inspecting read mapping results (for example, upload your FASTA and BAM files to [IGV](https://igv.org/)) to ensure high confidence according to the suggested criteria:

 1. Minimum 90% genome-wide coverage breadth
 1. Mimimum 30x coverage depth at mutation